Sporting Force’s mission is to provide real success for those who need our support and guidance.

 My biggest achievement to date is having the confidence to engage with Sporting Force who took my dream and made it reality.
 I never thought I would ever be able to work in the professional football industry, and without Tommy’s involvement, I would still be sat at home, unable to afford to go and watch my team in action.
 Now I am a team member.
 This experience has transformed me as a person.
 The feeling of achievement I have now is immeasurable.
 This has given me the determination, passion, and drive to go out and achieve my new career.
 I am thrilled that I have been given different projects within the club that they allow me to take the lead on, and that the guys and girls on the drug and alcohol misuse course look up to me and often ask me for advice on life and how they move on.
 I feel part of a team again; determined, proud, important, and valued.
 Sporting Force turned my life around.

-Tommy has, without a doubt, been a fantastic mentor.
-He has shown me masses of support without which I think I may have given up.
+The Sporting Force Team have, without a doubt, been fantastic mentors.
+They have shown me masses of support without which I think I may have given up.
 Chesterfield FC have also commented on the support they feel that they have received.
 The direct result of this is that they have more confidence in taking on more veterans.
 Sporting Force are now in talks with the club to bring a programme similar to the QPR one to Chesterfield.
 I will be involved and be taking a lead on this programme with further support from Sporting Force.”

 Testimony of a Veteran Who Secured a Dream Placement at Chesterfield FC